trynoice/android-app/README.md

 ### DOs

 - Let Android Studio do the code formatting.
 - Include tests when adding new features.
-When fixing bugs, start with adding a test that highlights how the current behavior is broken.
+- When fixing bugs, start with adding a test that highlights how the current behavior is broken.
+This is not mandatory since it is not always possible/approachable.

 ## Privacy Policy